Bill Clinton 1992 presidential campaign: Primaries

 In the wake of President George H. W. Bush's sky-high approval ratings following Operation Desert Storm, American media gave the Democratic Party little chance of winning the presidency in 1992.
 Early Democratic front-runners included Bill Bradley, a New Jersey senator; Jesse Jackson, who finished second in 1988; Dick Gephardt, a Missouri representative and then House Majority Leader; Al Gore, then a senator from Tennessee; and Jay Rockefeller, a senator from West Virginia.
 But each bowed out early; neither Bradley nor Rockefeller considered themselves ready to run, Gephardt seemed to accept Bush's re-election as a sure thing, and Gore had opted to spend more time with his family in the wake of a tragic accident that threatened the life of his young son.
 The most notable front-runner, Mario Cuomo, decided not to run on December 20, 1991, the final day to apply to run in the New Hampshire primary.

 In the lead-up to the 1992 New Hampshire Democratic primary, the Clinton campaign was rocked by scandal when Gennifer Flowers accused Clinton of having a 12-year sexual affair.
 At the same time, Clinton was accused of misleading the U.S. Army Reserve to avoid service in the Vietnam War.
 Bill and Hillary Rodham Clinton addressed the sexual misconduct allegations in an interview by Steve Kroft on an episode of 60 Minutes aired after the Super Bowl XXVI.
 Although at that time the Clintons denied an affair, they admitted to have known Flowers and Bill admitted that he had caused problems in their marriage.
 Although Clinton lost to Paul Tsongas in the New Hampshire primary and suffered from persistent criticism over his character for the rest of the election, he won the Super Tuesday primaries.
 He ultimately secured the Democratic nomination after winning primaries in Illinois and Michigan, earning him the nickname "The Comeback Kid."
 At the same time, Bush's lead waned due to his administration's handling of the early 1990s recession and the 1992 Los Angeles riots.

 Arsenio Hall Show appearance

 Clinton was a guest on The Arsenio Hall Show on Wednesday June 3, 1992, the day after he secured the Democratic Party nomination.
 He played "Heartbreak Hotel" on the saxophone.
 The appearance is often considered an important moment in Clinton's political career, helping build his popularity amongst minority and young voters.
 Clinton's appearance on the show and subsequent media coverage of it, catapulted him ahead of Bush in the polls.

 Running mate selection

 In June and July 1992, speculation grew about who Clinton was going to pick as his running mate.
 Possible candidates included Kerrey, Indiana congressman Lee Hamilton, Missouri congressman Dick Gephardt, Tennessee senator Al Gore, New Jersey senator Bill Bradley, Florida senator Bob Graham and Pennsylvania senator Harris Wofford.
-On July 9, 1992, Clinton selected Gore as his running mate in the Arkansas State Mansion at Little Rock.
+On July 9, 1992, Clinton announced Gore as his running mate in the Arkansas State Mansion at Little Rock.